This document uses the following terms:

 Retry Change Order: A change order that is in some state of completion but has been blocked for some reason and must be retried later.

-Staging File: The backup of the changed file or folder.
+staging file: The backup of the changed file or folder.
 It encapsulates the data and attributes associated with a replicated file or folder.
-By creating the staging file, FRS ensures that file data can be supplied to partners regardless of any activity that might prevent access to the original file.
+By creating the staging file, File Replication Service (FRS) ensures that file data can be supplied to partners regardless of any activity that might prevent access to the original file.
 The staging files can be compressed to save disk space and network bandwidth during replication.

 Version Vector Join (VVJoin): The process in which a downstream partner joins with an upstream partner for the first time.
 Also called initial sync.
-This process is defined in section 126.96.36.199.
+This process is defined in section [MS-FRS1] section 126.96.36.199.